Bella v Moosboden and me in 1966

 My parents brought Bella v Moosboden from Switzerland to our farm in Longbranch, WA in 1963.
 In 1965, Bella was sired with Christine Pike's Bobi v Bauerheim producing Bella's Albertine, a pup which would go on to whelp some distinguished dogs.
 Also notable from that litter was Bella's Axel who went to Beatrice Knight's Sanctuary Woods Kennel in Oregon and sired four litters for her.
 In 1966, my parents brought Arno v Grasburg from Switzerland and with Albertine this pair went on to produce champions.
 In 1967, the pair produced Bella's Clara, Top Producer of Champions BMDCA 1975 and Bella's Cesar, AKC Champion.
 In 1970, the pair produced Bella's Albertine Faymie, AKC Champion.
 Faymie became part of Christine Pike's kennel.
 Then in 1971, the pair produced B Albertine's George or "Gorgeous George" as we know him on the farm.
 George was an AKC Champion in 1973 and finished the year with 41 'Best of Breeds.'

+For the last two or three decades our love of Bernese Mountain Dogs has been expressed only in rescue efforts.
 Now we have decided that we need to have some puppies on the farm again.
-My mother, my brother John, and I along with my cousin, Clark Powell, will be adopting a female Bernese Mountain Dog puppy for the farm.
-The puppy will be raised on the farm but, will spend some time at my cousin Clark's home in the city at which she go on walks and meet people and dogs.
-We hope this will produce a well socialized and healthy dog as well as a dog that can handle crowds and show well.
-We feel this will be the perfect environment, the country for exercise and the city for socialization.
+My cousin Clark Powell and I will be adopting breeding quality Bernese Mountain Dog puppies for my farm.
+The puppies will live partly on the Longbranch farm and partly at my cousin Clark's home on Mercer Island in metropolitan Seattle.
+We expect that the mix of urban and rural environments will produce a well socialized and healthy dog as well as a dog that can handle crowds and show well.
+We feel this will be the perfect environment, the country for exercise and health and the city for socialization.

-We have talked to breeders both locally and in Switzerland, about obtaining a female puppy and have received interest in our breeding plans.
-As is appropriate, the breeders have asked about our background with this breed and what our intentions are with respect to our breeding program.
-We accept this prudent inquiry.
-The intent of this website is to show any interested breeder that we have been and will continue to be ethical breeders of Bernese Mountain Dogs.
+The intent of this website is to show any interested breeder or adopter that we have been and will continue to be ethical breeders of Bernese Mountain Dogs.
 Furthermore, we expect no profit from the breeding of these dogs beyond the satisfaction of living with our favorite breed.

 Life with our Dogs, A Photo History